 Fini Hansen

-Fini Hansen started his career at Nakskov Skibsværft (Nakskov Shipyard) in 1974, where he helped build the Great Belt ferries Prins Joachim and Kronprins Frederik, which later joined the Gedser-Rostock route.
+Fini Hansen started his career at Nakskov Skibsværft (Nakskov Shipyard) in 1974, where he helped build the Great Belt ferries MF Prins Joachim and MF Kronprins Frederik, which later joined the Gedser-Rostock route.

 Following the path he started at the Svendborg Maskinmesterskole (nowadays SIMAC - Svendborg International Maritime Academy) where he graduated as a qualified engineer, he has been at the Royal Danish Navy, DFDS, DSB, DSB-rederi.
 And Scandlines (at that time when he started somehow 41 years ago, a.k.a.
 DSB-rederi) in different positions such as Senior Chief Engineer, On Site Manager under the shipbuilding of the Rødby-Püttgarden ferries in 1997, HR-employee and since 2008 Scandlines Technical Superintendent.
 Fini has extensive experience as marine engineer, specific from "a lot" of Conversion Projects, New Building Projects, and dockings.
 He currently holds the title of Vice President Fleet.